 The song "cutscenes" is a leftover from the previous game, The Huge Adventure, where it is used during the game's copyright screens upon booting.

 Unused Text Coloring bit

 Within the text engine, hex byte 0x02 can change the text to a white color, however, the only places white text appears is in text whose colors alternate, such as menu screens to show the currently-selected option.
 This therefore renders this byte unused because the color for the menu selector is programmatically changed.

 Through memory editing, it's possible to start a level with Aku Aku's third stage, rendering Crash invincible for the regular duration that getting three Aku Aku crates provides, if the level allows for him.
 However, because Aku Aku's stage counter cannot be set to a value higher than 2 unless you hit an Aku Aku crate within a level (and it resets to 2 if you finish a level while invincible), this feature goes unused.
 The same routine responsible for this, however, does ensure that if Crash has his first or second stage, he keeps it.

 While it is impossible for Crash and Evil Crunch to ever make contact as the AI will move Crunch away from Crash if approached, Crash can still take damage if the two do touch.

 There's much more.
 There may be translations that are different, as well.

 The copyright screen was also updated because Konami released the title in Japan.
-The screen also uses a more bold text.
+While it remains identical between the US and EU releases, The screen also uses a more bold text.